ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    to the number of new equalities.
 The original equality is erased if it corresponds to an hypothesis.

-It is possible to ensure that injection term erases the original hypothesis and leaves the generated equalities in the context rather than putting them as antecedents of the current goal, as if giving injection term as (with an empty list of names).
+It is possible to ensure that injection @term erases the original hypothesis and leaves the generated equalities in the context rather than putting them as antecedents of the current goal, as if giving injection @term as (with an empty list of names).
 To obtain this behavior, the option Set Structural Injection must be activated.
 This option is off by default.

-By default, injection only creates new equalities between terms whose type is in sort Type or Set, thus implementing a special behavior for objects that are proofs of a statement in Prop.
+By default, injection only creates new equalities between @terms whose type is in sort Type or Set, thus implementing a special behavior for objects that are proofs of a statement in Prop.
 This behavior can be turned off by setting the option Set Keep Proof Equalities.